kashan-aqeel/SOC-TRAINING-Microsoft/SOC(MICROSOFT).md

 * LOG Management
 The SOC collects and examines log data from every system and device within the organizition to track normal behaviour and spot any abnormalities that could signal a threat, like malware or ransomware.
 * Incident response
-When an attack is detected, the SOC take quick action to minimize the damage and keep the organizitaon runing.
+When an attack is detected, the SOC takes quick action to minimize the damage and keep the organizitaon runing.
-Th
+This includes isolating affected systems, suspending compromised accounts, and running antivirus checks.
+* Recovery and remediation
+After an attack, the SOC restores the organization to normal operations. this might involve reconnecting systems, restoring lost data, or switching to backup systems to ensure everything runs smoothly.
+* Root cayse investigation
+To prevent future attacks, the SOC investigates what went wrong during an incident, identifying valnerabilities and weaknesses in security systems or precesses.